ForBioPhylogenomics/tutorials/bayesian_phylogeny_inference/README.md

 	**Question 10:** Which models are most frequently used for the ten partitions? [(see answer)](#q10)<p align="center"><img src="img/bmodelanalyser2.png" alt="Tracer" width="600"></p>As you'll see, the BModelAnalyser App will also have opened ten browser tabs with graphs of the used models.
 The nodes in these graphs illustrate the frequencies with which the models are used during the analysis, and the edges show the ways in which the different models are nested within each other (those above an edge are special cases of those below it).

-	**Question 11:** Do you have any idea why the estimation of the A &arr; T substitution rate parameter for the second partition may have been improved in the analysis with the bModelTest model?[(see answer)](#q11)
+	**Question 11:** Do you have any idea why the estimation of the A &rarr; T substitution rate parameter for the second partition may have been improved in the analysis with the bModelTest model?[(see answer)](#q11)

 * Have a look whether for one of the partitions you find a pattern in the traces of the substitution rates like the one shown in the next screenshot.<p align="center"><img src="img/tracer12.png" alt="Tracer" width="700"></p>